LebJe/ArArchiveKit/README.md

 ```
 ## Other Platforms

-ArArchiveKit doesn't depend on any library or `Foundation`-only the Swift standard library.
+ArArchiveKit doesn't depend on any library or `Foundation` - only the Swift standard library.
 It should compile on any platform that supports the standard library.

 ## Contributing